peterdekker/changesubjectmarkers/README.md

 ## Background
 This code performs the analysis described in the following paper:

 Peter Dekker, Sonja Gipper & Bart de Boer (2024).
-3SG is the most conservative person marker across languages.
+3SG is the most conservative subject marker across languages.
 Accepted for Evolang 2024.

 ## Installation